-| Connecting to your Sage Accounts data using a UNC path |
+| | Connect to your Sage Accounts data using a UNC path |

-Description | A UNC path is the path to a folder or file on a network.
-A UNC path contains the server name in the path, and tells Sage where to find your data.
+| Description | A UNC path is the path to a folder or file on a network.
+It contains the server name in the path, and tells Sage where to find your data.
 An example of a UNC path is: \\server01\sage\accounts.
 In the steps below, we show you how to change your data path from a mapped network drive to a UNC path. |

-Resolution | Find the UNC path for a mapped drive - Hold down the Windows Key and R.
+| Resolution | Find the UNC path for a mapped drive - Hold down the Windows Key and R.

 - Type CMD and press Enter.

-- In the CMD window, type net use, then press enter.
+- In the CMD window, type net use, then press Enter.

 - Select the mapped drive path and press Delete.